 (photo credit: MEIR TURGEMAN)

-The Israel Police arrested Jerusalem Deputy Mayor Meir Turgeman on Monday as part a corruption probe involving senior officials in the capital’s municipality.
+Turgeman’s questioning is part of a corruption probe involving senior officials in the capital’s municipality.

 Turgeman is suspected of accepting bribes to advance the interests of construction entrepreneurs in several locations in Jerusalem, including in the historic Post Office Building on Jaffa Street and in the Artemisia Events Hall in Talpiot.